alikins/python-debug-utils/README.md

 debug_logger.py: sets up a log handler for stdout, and has a colorized
                  log formatted.
 Sometimes useful for tracking down threading issues, etc

+showmodules.py: uses modulefinder to show the modules loaded